 You don’t need an A Level (or equivalent) in these languages to follow a course in them or attain high proficiency by graduation.

 Grades and other entry requirements are different at every institution.
 Be sure to check for your chosen university or college.

 - BA Single Honours Russian Studies

 - BA Dual Hons Russian and another modern foreign language (such as French, German or Spanish)

-- 'With' degrees: Russian with Polish/Czech/Japanese; Chinese with Russian, Japanese with Russian, Linguistics with Russian, Russian with Czech or Polish, French with Czech or Polish, German with Czech or Polish, Spanish with Czech or Polish
+- 'With' degrees: Russian with Polish, Czech or Japanese; Chinese with Russian, Japanese with Russian, Linguistics with Russian, Russian with Czech or Polish, French with Czech or Polish, German with Czech or Polish, Spanish with Czech or Polish